dhtseany/FGC-MN-Install/README-pi.md

 SDCard containing the NOOBS install.
 (While a non-gui install is possible you’ll lose qt support and in turn no wallet will be locally available on the Pi.
 Official installation documentation and installer download is available here: https://www.raspberrypi.org/downloads/noobs/)

-- A firewall capable of properly perform NAT translations.
-(Otherwise known as a “port forward”)
+- A firewall capable of properly performing NAT translations.
+(Otherwise known as a “port forwards”)

 ## FantasyGold-Core (Easy) Installation (Recommended for most)